 MS applicants may submit academic and/or professional recommendations.

 Recommenders may submit their forms electronically and are encouraged to do so.
 Once you have identified recommenders, you may enter their names and contact information via the online application system.
-They will be contacted directly with instructions and provided access to the electronic evaluation forms.
+They will be contacted directly with instructions and provided access to the electronic evaluation form.
+Once their evaluation form and letter have been submitted, an email notification will be sent confirming receipt.

 Transcripts detailing your academic history and record must be provided for all undergraduate and/or graduate institutions attended.
 Transcripts for courses taken as part of a study abroad program (if listed on your undergraduate transcript) or for courses completed for professional development purposes do not require separate submission.